 If lately, you had some “not so good” time with your better half, or you had a great time with him/her but still want to make it better by listening to each other, or you want to introspect a few things about yourself then Chindi is an ideal place for you.

 If required you can discuss with me an itinerary for Shimla, Chindi, Karsog, and Kullu Valley and visit these offbeat places in Himachal near Delhi.

 4. Daranghati – Daran Village

-Daranghati near to Sarahan is one of the remotest and unexplored places in Himachal Pradesh situated just above Daran village.
+Daranghati near Sarahan is one of the remotest and unexplored places in Himachal Pradesh situated just above Daran village.
 It is famous for Daranghati Wildlife Sanctuary, but you cannot take anything from the jaw-dropping beauty it offers you.

 Since Daranghati is near to Sarahan (which itself offers nice beauty and peace) and lacks too many accommodation options (just two as of now), it can always be covered as a day trip from Sarahan.
-However, one-day camping at Daranghati is highly recommended to feel the nature in its best form.
+However, one-day camping at Daranghati is highly recommended to feel nature in its best form.

 The general route to Daranghati goes through Mashnoo (alternate routes are also there) and for cars it is almost an off-road type of experience.
 If you plan to visit in hatchback or sedan, then I guess you need to have some excellent driving skills.
 You should be cautious to drive on this adventurous plus narrow road.

 If you are especially a rider or driver who loves to enjoy some adventurous roads to reach a secluded place in Himachal for ultimate relaxation, then you should plan a trip to Daranghati very soon.
 You will not be disappointed at all.